 The usual procedure when steamers arrived at Morpeth was to swing them in the river, turning their heads downstream ready to sail that night.
 This they usually did at about nine o’clock, reaching Newcastle in time to pick up cargo and sail for Sydney at midnight.
 Now the side of the high steamer towered over the lower decking of the wharf, though the high decking, only used at flood-time, was level.
 On this some youths had climbed, eager to get jobs as porters for the passengers’ luggage.

-Then she found herself walking up the pathway from the wharf and along broad Swan Street, in where were many inns and stores and few homes; though mostly the houses were on the hilly streets leading from the two main streets which ran parallel with the river.
-They had crossed the railway line, and Moira saw a train puffing noisily on in its way to East Maitland, three miles away, where the mail line ran between Newcastle and the towns in the north to which the line had extended.
+Then she found herself walking up the pathway from the wharf and along broad Swan Street, in which were many inns and stores and few homes; though mostly the houses were on the hilly streets leading from the two main streets which ran parallel with the river.
+They had crossed the railway line, and Moira saw a train puffing noisily on its way to East Maitland, three miles away, where the mail line ran between Newcastle and the towns in the north to which the line had extended.
 “It really is a wonderful place,” Moira said at last.

 The story moves on, with many heart-flutters and much romance.
 At one point somebody reads a stanza to Moira from a poem by “a Mr Clyde, about the view from Big Brandy Hill”: